orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-If user introduced functionality on the same thing we add later in the language def, it should still work, that thing o
+If user introduced functionality on the same thing we add later in the language def, it should still work, that thing of isolating the things we override with.

 ---